How to Have a Difficult Conversation With Your Spouse Part Four: Using Humor to Diffuse the Tension

 Let go of inhibitions

 Laughter is freeing.
 It encourages our deep, genuine emotions to rise to the surface.
-We feel more free to express our true thoughts and feelings in a safe and loving atmosphere.
+We feel freer to express our true thoughts and feelings in a safe and loving atmosphere.

 Be less defensive